 What's A Noodles & Albie School Visit Like?

-I wrote these books as a fun bridge between picture books and chapter books for kids that like to read and have a good time doing so.
+Noodles & Albie books are a fun bridge between picture books and chapter books.
 But, chapter books usually don't have all these great illustrations.
 Noodles & Albie books are about 1300 words, with 14 -16 full color illustrations, which I display in a slide show while I'm reading.
-I believe kids in K - 3rd grade should have fun, nuanced stories, as well as fab illustrations, and that's what I think is so cool about Noodles & Albie, and it's what reviewers, kids, parents, teachers and librarians love about these books.. it's just a perfect size story, that's fun, with some science, and lots of life lessons about friendship, sharing and trust for young readers.
+I believe kids in K - 3rd grade should have fun, multi-tiered stories, as well as fab illustrations, and that's what I think is so cool about Noodles & Albie, and it's what reviewers, kids, parents, teachers and librarians love about these books.. it's just a perfect size story, with fun adventures, some science, and lots of life lessons about friendship, sharing and trust for young readers.

 My school readings usually take between a half hour to an hour (depending on the age and venue).
 My introduction varies according to the grade or age of my audience, and after a fun background presentation of the origins of the book, penguins and Antarctica, there is a 15 - 20 minute reading (for each book), and accompanying slide show of the illustrations.
 If there is no smart-board or projection available, I'll have an extra book or two and ask a teacher or student to show the illustrations while I read.
 I can read one or both books, and I'm fine with separate readings as I'll have different program for grades K and 1 than I will for grades 2 and 3.
 The readings are followed by a q & a about penguins and the book.
 I usually have some penguin props (puppets or plush) to illustrate the various traits that make penguins (and Noodles) so unique and special.
 I've also had readings to upper grades to discuss the process about writing, story telling and editing.
 If any of the kids have ordered a book(s), I will sign and personalize each book, and always donate a book to the schools library.